sami-badawi/shapelogic-scala/docs/knowledge.md

 A database could easily represent the OCR data above.

+It is hard to represent conditional knowledge, so under the assumption that background color is blue a line as been found.
+This is represented much better in a tree structure.

 ### Adhoc Local Representation ###

 It is natural and space efficient, but hard to combine and reason with:

 One algorithms looks for a list of lines.
 Another combine them into polygons.
 Inside the polygons there are lists of lines.
-It is a big redundant mess.
-But effective for specialized recognition tasks.
+It is a big redundant mess, but effective for specialized recognition tasks.